Application FAQsDecember 1, 2019

 - You can submit your test scores using the form on your HMC Applicant Hub.

 - As a reminder we require the SAT or ACT, the SAT Math Level II subject test, and another SAT subject test of your choice.

 - The SAT Essay and ACT Writing Test are not required.
-There is no preference between the old SAT, new SAT, nor ACT.
+There is no preference between the SAT and ACT.

 - Don’t worry, we superscore and concord your tests for you.
 This means we’ll mix and match the different components of each test (regardless of when you took it) and view this as your “best” score.

 - The December test is the final acceptable test date.

 - If English has not been your primary language of instruction for the past 4 years, please take and submit your TOEFL or IELTS score.